Buddy Comfort Bio

 His recording of "Brother Sun Sister Moon" on Tellurian Records, received notable acclaim in the company of Enya and Loreena McKennitt. it was inspired by a pilgrimage to Assisi, Italy.

-His current release is, "In the Heart of All", moving and beautiful inspirational songs with timely messages for today's troubled world.
+His second release , "In the Heart of All", has moving and beautiful inspirational songs with timely messages for today's troubled world.

 "My whole life has been about the discovery of what sound has to offer our spirits"